 if it did, the performance would be lower.

-In our view, high yield is still one of the best places to invest in the broad fixed income universe as the fundamentals remain solid, many companies have fortified their balance sheets by issuing new debt at low rates, and demand for yield shows no sign of abating.
+In our view, high yield is still one of the best places to invest in the fixed income universe as the fundamentals remain solid, many companies have fortified their balance sheets by issuing new debt at low rates, and demand for yield shows no sign of abating.
 We had been expecting a correction, but we do not believe the current weakness will persist.
 We think that value in the primary market will improve, and long-term-focused institutional investors will step in and add to the asset class on weakness.
 Our confidence is largely based on the fact that the market's underlying fundamentals are little changed and absolute yields compare favorably with other fixed income sectors.
 As always, our goal is to deliver high current income and attractive total returns over time, while seeking to limit the volatility inherent in our market.